2002 Euroleague Final Four

 The 2002 Euroleague Final Four was the concluding Euroleague Final Four tournament of the 2001–02 Euroleague season.
 The event was hosted form 3 till 5 May 2002, and all games were played at the PalaMalaguti, in Bologna.

+It is the only EuroLeague Final Four game without the third place game.
+The Third place game was included from 2003 until 2025, which the third place game was excluded for the second time in the EuroLeague History from the final four in 2026.